Skip to content

 Continued professional development

-As part of being an Ofsted registered childminder, continued professional development (CPD) is encouraged.
+Ofsted registered childminders are also required to engage in continued professional development (CPD).
 There are many organisations that offer training to childminders on a whole range of topics which can benefit both you as a childminder and the children you look after.
+To discuss training please contact earlyyears@hertfordshire.gov.uk

 Rate this page